karanjajoria/RUBIX/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

+You are free to:
+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially

+Under the following terms:
+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.

+See the [LICENSE](LICENSE) file for full details or visit [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)

+### For Humanitarian Organizations

+This system is **freely available** for humanitarian use by UN agencies, NGOs, government disaster response agencies, and academic institutions.
+We encourage organizations to deploy, modify, and improve this system to save lives worldwide.

 ---